jobless-monday/jobless-monday/README.md

 NEVER be dry i WILL CRY!!!and stop drop and roll all over my bedroom floor!

 im a bad conversationalist and bad at starting one but yeah

+mainly at roblox area with my friends,, sometimes ill leave for some other friend,,, yeah you can find me in roblox area most of the time

+i do art but im not confident enough to show or post them anywhere online,, so eat up oomfs ur all only getting the 5 star meals

 ok its 1am im not fixing all of this